Art School Exhibition 1998

 Artist Statement

 We have a way though of appearing calm, a sort of easiness about us.
 In the images I express this feeling of the human condition by using the image of a portrait of the “Wounds of Christ in the Age Aids” by David Boxer.
-Something seems to be eating away at our christlikeness.
-It is as if we are in a a state of narcosis.
-This narcosis resembles an unconscoiusness sleep due to some non-spiritual drug.
-This is suggested in Porttrait 1 and portrait 2.
+Something seems to be eating away at our christ-likeness.
+It is as if we are in a state of narcosis.
+This narcosis resembles an unconsciousness sleep due to some non-spiritual drug.
+This is suggested in Portrait 1 and portrait 2.

-In recollection it has often been expressed by the older folks in our society, those over fifty, that the younger people of the now generation, bombarded by virtual rality, video games, digital satelite, cable television, where nothing is hidden from our eyes and everything we take in conditions us to behave like characters in a movie, seem to be in a state of euphoria, like ‘frightened fridays’.
+In recollection it has often been expressed by the older folks in our society, those over fifty, that the younger people of the now generation, bombarded by virtual reality, video games, digital satellite, cable television, where nothing is hidden from our eyes and everything we take in conditions us to behave like characters in a movie, seem to be in a state of euphoria, like ‘frightened Fridays’.
 This high, elation or false happiness is evidenced in our narcosis.
-We ingest the non-spiritual thereby currupting the soul with the hops malignant joy.
-This temporary ‘joy’ makes us aggressive, violent, indisciplined and lethargic.
+We ingest the non-spiritual thereby corrupting the soul with the hops of malignant joy.
+This temporary ‘joy’ makes us aggressive, violent, undisciplined and lethargic.

 We like virus pass on our dis-ease to others.
 The use of the paramecium shaped cells suggest by their environment a decay.